Baking the bread of the dead

 That family sense is continued in today’s baking process.
 Three generations of Marin women help prepare the baked goods.

-While their za’atar-crusted challah, served at a sabbath dinner at North Lawndale a few weeks ago, caught my attention, they also offer a regular challah, and the pan de muerto are by-the-book.
+While their Hisbiscus Za’atar Challah, served at a sabbath dinner at North Lawndale a few weeks ago, caught my attention, they also offer a regular challah, and the pan de muerto are by-the-book.

 “It’s a very traditional pan de muerto,” says Fasja Unikel.
 “Sometimes we like to mix Jewish and Mexican pastries, but sometimes we like to bring over traditional Mexican bread we think we cannot find here.
 This year we really wanted to do something traditional.
 High quality, handmade pan de muerto — that something that’s hard to find in Chicago.”